-In a profession of heroes, it’s tough to change mindsets
+Fire departments fight a culture that saves — and costs — lives

 “There seems to be this push in the fire service that no risk is acceptable,” said Chris Sterricker, a suburban Chicago firefighter.
 “I don’t believe that’s what any of us took an oath for.”

 Change comes slowly to America’s fire service.
-When oxygen masks became standard-issue equipment 40-plus years ago, many firefighters were reluctant to wear them in smoke-filled buildings because they interfered with sight and sound.
+When air masks became standard-issue equipment 40-plus years ago, many firefighters were reluctant to wear them in smoke-filled buildings because they interfered with sight and sound.

 Sometimes, the industry won’t part with tradition even when better technology comes along.
 American firefighters still wear helmets resembling the ones developed before the American Revolution — some are even still made of leather — rather than the more practical modern headgear resembling motorcycle helmets worn in many other developed countries.